-Romans 2:28-3:4 TLV “For one is not a Jew who is one outwardly, nor is circumcision something visible in the flesh.
-29 Rather, the Jew is one inwardly, and circumcision is of the heart—in Spirit not in letter.
-His praise is not from men but from God.
-3:1 Then what is the advantage of being Jewish?
-Or what is the benefit of circumcision?
-2 Much in every way.
-First of all, they were entrusted with the sayings of God.
-3 So what if some did not trust?
-Will their lack of faith nullify God’s faithfulness?
-4 May it never be!
-Let God be true even if every man is a liar, as it is written, “that You may be righteous in Your words and prevail when You are judged.”
+Romans 2:28-3:4 LSB “For he is not a Jew who is one outwardly, nor is circumcision that which is outward in the flesh.29 But he is a Jew who is one inwardly; and circumcision is that which is of the heart, by the Spirit, not by the letter; and his praise is not from men, but from God.
+3:1 Then what advantage has the Jew?
+Or what is the value of circumcision?2 Great in every respect.
+First of all, that they were entrusted with the oracles of God.3 What then?
+If some did not believe, does their unbelief abolish the faithfulness of God?4 May it never be!
+Rather, let God be true and every man a liar, as it is written, “That You may be justified in Your words, And overcome when You are judged.”

 The Old Testament repeatedly talks about the circumcision of the heart and God allowing Gentiles to come into the fold of Israel if they walk as Israel does.
 God’s plan was always reconciliation through Jesus.
 But look at the rhetorical question Paul answers, there is a benefit to being Jewish.

-Romans 9:4-5 TLV “who are Israelites.
-To them belong the adoption and the glory and the covenants and the giving of the Torah and the Temple service and the promises.
-5 To them belong the patriarchs—and from them, according to the flesh, the Messiah, who is over all, God, blessed forever.
+Romans 9:4-5 LSB “who are Israelites, to whom belongs the adoption as sons, and the glory and the covenants and the giving of the Law and the temple service and the promises,5 whose are the fathers, and from whom is the Christ according to the flesh, who is God over all, blessed forever.
 Amen.”